dr-bill-c/MYSTRAN/README.md

 Documentation, latest Windows executable, Test Runs, and other files are located on the MYSTRAN forum

+---

 ## Setting up a build environment

-In order to build MYSTRAN, you need a minimal x86_64 GNU environment, CMake, and gfortran.
+In order to build MYSTRAN, you need a minimal x86_64 GNU environment, CMake, and `gfortran`.
 If you're not very experienced, just follow the steps and you'll be fine.
 It only needs to be done once.

 #### Steps for Windows: